-This plan was adopted by the Harbour Trust on XXXXX 2019 and came into force the day after it was published on the Federal Register of Legislative Instruments.
+This plan was reviewed by the Australian Heritage Council at its meeting on 7 June 2019.
+The Council agreed that the plan as drafted is not inconsistent with the Commonwealth Heritage Management Principles and the requirements of the Environment Protection and Biodiversity Conservation Act 1999.
+The Plan was adopted by the Harbour Trust Board on 17 September 2019 and came into force the day after it was published on the Federal Register of Legislative Instruments.